-Note: Operating system surveillance is disabled in partitioned systems.
+Note: Operating system surveillance is disabled on partitioned systems.

-Operating system surveillance provides the service processor with a means to detect hang conditions, as well as hardware or software failures, while the operating system is running.
-It also provides the operating system with a means to detect a service processor failure caused by the lack of a return heartbeat.
+Operating system surveillance enables the service processor to detect hang conditions, as well as hardware or software failures, while the operating system is running.
+It also enables the operating system to detect a service processor failure caused by the lack of a return heartbeat.